gsmperera/gsmperera/README.md

 - 👋 Hi, I’m a graduate from Uva Wellassa University.
-- 🌱 I’m currently learning web development.
+(B.Tech in Mechatronics)
+- 🌱 I’m a self taught MERN developer. ( also interested in Python )
+- 💼 Currently working as a Associate Engineer (Pega)
-- 👀 I’m looking for place to utilize my knowledge and skills in web development field.
+- 👀 I’m looking for opertunities to utilize my knowledge and skills in development field.
 - 📫 Write me for my email - gsmpereraw@gmail.com.

 <!---